Know About How GPS Works: Everything You Need

 How does GPS handle interference?

-GPS handles interference through signal processing techniques, error correction approach, and multiple satellite redundancy.
+GPS handles interference through signal processing techniques, error correction algorithms, and multiple satellite redundancy.
 The system can filter noise, compensate for atmospheric effects, and maintain positioning accuracy even when some signals are degraded or temporarily unavailable.

 What is GPS constellation design?